DimasDMM/transportation-network/README.md

-# Infection simulation in a transportation network
+# Infection simulation in a transport network

 ## Introduction

-Due to the COVID-19 pandemic, I was interested in how a virus would spread in a transportation network.
+Due to the COVID-19 pandemic, I was interested in how a virus would spread in a transport network.
 It is particularly interesting to see how central hubs contribute to spread the infection and which times are *the most dangerous* to travel.

 In order to observe how a virus spreads in a network, in this project I run a one-day simulation based on the passenger flow.

 ## Data

-In this project, I have used the data of the **Renfe Cercanias** transportation network in **Madrid (Spain)**, but you can run the code using your own network (bus, flights, ...).
+In this project, I have used the data of the **Renfe Cercanias** transport network in **Madrid (Spain)**, but you can run the code using your own network (bus, flights, ...).

 Turnstiles data, route timetables and station locations:
 - http://crtm.maps.arcgis.com/home/item.html?id=1a25440bf66f499bae2657ec7fb40144